• Skip to primary navigation

 • Don’t stir the rice pilaf after it boils as this can make the rice sticky.

-• Allow the rice to rest before scooping to serve.
+• Allow the rice to rest for a couple of minutes before scooping to serve.
 Again, this prevents it from getting sticky.

 • long grain rice (I prefer brown basmati rice)